 Depending on the oil pattern present on the lane, as a bowler, you will have to make adjustments to your throw for when your ball ‘reacts’ towards the hook.

-The best way to learn how to do this is through practice, trial and error and taking into consideration the Rule of 31.
+The best way to learn how to do this is through practice, trial and error, and considering the Rule of 31.